 If you are going to store your collection in a box, lay two or three layers of bubble wrap on its bottom first.
 Place the wrapped pottery pieces inside the box and make sure they won’t rub and knock against each other.
 Fill the rest of the box with foam peanuts until each item is firmly supported.
 Finally, add some more layers of bubble wrap on the top and close the box.

 Although you can keep your pottery collection together, it is still more safely to store each piece individually.
-So if you have enough space at home – use it wise.
+So if you have enough space at home – use it wisely.